dmytrostriletskyi/acg/README.md

     user.castle:
       url: /user/castle
-      endpoints: create:get
+      endpoints: create:post
 ```

-Why it need `PyPi` credentials?
-Because after you finish your configurations and type `acg`
-to terminal (after installation a `acg` package of course) it will deploy your API client to the
-`Python Package Index` to account based on credentials.
+Why it need `PyPi` credentials? `acg` deploy your API client to the `Python Package Index` to account based on credentials.

 Then you will be able to install your API client with pip - `pip install {name}`.
 `{name}` is the first point in `acg` cause in configuration file (in example it is `google_api`).

+* if you finished configuring a file, type `acg` to terminal (after installation a `acg` package of course).
+* remember to up version in configuration file if you edit it and want to update API client.
+* you can use any `HTTP-methods` and put any data to it, because `acg` based on `requests` library.

 After all of that you can import API client to code: